Florida: 2 dead in the state who tested positive for virus - KVIA

 Florida: 2 dead in the state who tested positive for virus

 Helen Aguirre Ferre, a spokeswoman for Florida Gov. Ron DeSantis, confirmed the deaths on Twitter, writing the individuals were in their 70s and had traveled overseas.
-She promised in her tweet that updates would be provided regularly as they become available, and did not immediately respond to an email seeking comment Saturday.
+She did not immediately respond to an email seeking comment Saturday.

 The announcement raises the U.S. death toll from the novel coronavirus strain to 16, including 13 in the state of Washington and one in California.